The President’s Budget and Human Needs

 - Expansion of the Earned Income Tax Credit, which would extend the program permanently and increase the credit for larger families.
 This would provide $14 billion in benefits over the next decade.

 - $196 million for the Successful, Safe and Healthy Students program.
 This new program is designed to address a range of school climate and safety issues through program consolidation; its funding stream is derived from existing programs such as elementary and secondary school counseling, physical education, and the alcohol abuse reduction program.

 - Over $7 billion in food assistance, including a restoration of SNAP (food stamps) benefits cuts.

-Preserving the structure of Medicaid and Medicare to ensure coverage for eligible seniors, people with disabilities, and low-income families
+- Preserving the structure of Medicaid and Medicare to ensure coverage for eligible seniors, people with disabilities, and low-income families in need.

 Policy Agenda and Issues

-View the NCY's overarching policy priorities and principles by individual issue areas from the navigation menu in the right column.
+View the NCY's overarching policy priorities and principles by individual issue areas from the navigation menu in the left column.